 She returned to the East Coast later that year to work as a communications intern in the Senate.

 Erin’s investigative reporting at USU became an Emmy award-winning, three-part series on sexual assault in 2018.
-She is a three-time Emmy nominee.
+She is a four-time Emmy nominee.

 Erin is one of the only bilingual reporters in Utah who speaks Cantonese.
 Living in Hong Kong China for 18 months, she fell in love with the culture, language and people.